DEFRA/waste-organisation-frontend/README.md

 shared between each instance of the service and it will not persist between restarts.

 ## Docker

-Ensure you have run `npm install` before running any Docker commands.

 > [!TIP]
 > For Apple Silicon users, you may need to add `--platform linux/amd64` to the `docker run` command